-Interviews with facility staff indicated that they were trained in and understood the zero-tolerance policy established by the BKCC and VADOC.
-They understand their role regarding prevention, detection and response procedures for PREA allegations.
+Interviews with facility staff indicated that they were trained in and understood the zero-tolerance policy established by the ROSP and VADOC.
+The random staff interviewed were able to articulate their role regarding prevention, detection and response procedures for PREA allegations.
 The agency trains all staff on an annual basis.

 In a targeted interview with the Warden, he stated that every allegation is investigated immediately and he is kept in the loop on the progress of each allegation.
-All allegations are investigated thoroughly and each one is looked at on a case-by-case basis on its own merits.
-The Warden stated that the staff respond very well and follow thru with any allegations.
-He stated they are always moving and talking and feels as though they have a good rapport with the inmates.
-He stated that they understand how important the zero-tolerance mandate is for the facility.
+The Warden stated that he feels the staff respond very well and follow thru with any allegations.
+He indicated that he is very proud of the staff, and they have a lot of experienced staff that help out the younger staff.